 It took 40 long years before the veterans were finally cleared of misconduct.
 This came nine years too late for Commandant Pat Quinlan, who died in 1997.
 The tragedy of which makes The Siege of Jadotville an especially powerful story and an essential watch.

 Continue reading “Review: The Siege of Jadotville (2016)”

 Johnny Got His Gun (Dalton Trumbo, 1939) – A young American soldier awakens in a hospital bed after being caught in the blast of an exploding artillery shell.

 A haunting anti-war manifesto, Johnny Got A Gun echoes with relevance even today.

 Every war narrative is essentially anti-war.
-In news or fiction, each account of the dire costs is a call for pacifism.
-In Johnny Got His Gun, prolific writer and filmmaker Dalton Trumbo crafted one of the strongest imagery in war literature, by giving a voice to the voiceless.
+In news or fiction, each account of its dire costs is a call for pacifism.
+With Johnny Got His Gun, prolific writer and filmmaker Dalton Trumbo presents one of the most harrowing imageries in war literature, by giving a voice to the voiceless.